 Licensing System and Nurse Portal

-Applicants and Licensees are required to create a profile to manage their initial and renewal applications; submit requests to Board staff; receive alerts/reminders from Board staff; and, check their license status online.
+Applicants and Licensees are required to create a profile in the nurse portal to manage their initial and renewal applications; submit requests to Board staff; receive alerts/reminders from Board staff; and, check their license status online.
 All candidates must create profiles before submitting applications.
 Paper applications are no longer accepted and credit/debit card payments are the only form of payment accepted.
 Be prepared to upload required documents and print instructions.

-Military Educated Applicants
+----- Military Educated Applicants -----

 Wyoming allows an individual who has graduated from an approved military course (listed in the NCSBN Analysis – Military) within the 5 yrs prior to application, to apply and sit for the Licensed Practical Nurse (LPN) NCLEX .
 In addition to completing an application, the Military Verification form must be completed and submitted as part of the application process.

-Foreign Educated Applicants
+----- Foreign Educated Applicants -----

 Foreign educated applicants must submit a Foreign Educated Application and meet the following criteria:

 Graduate from an international education program (approved by the authorized accrediting body in the applicable country and verified by an independent credential review agency).
 See Accepted Credentialing Agencies below.

 Successfully complete the NCLEX-PN or NCLEX –RN exam.

 Provide verification of nursing licensure status and/or authorization to practice, if applicable, from country of origin.

-- Successfully pass an English proficiency exam that includes the components of reading, speaking, writing and listening (except for applicants from countries where English is the native language and the nursing program was taught in English and used English textbooks).
+Successfully pass an English proficiency exam that includes the components of reading, speaking, writing and listening (except for applicants from countries where English is the native language and the nursing program was taught in English and used English textbooks).